siffiejoe/lua-amalg/README.md

 compression plugins.
 Transformation plugins are Lua modules that are called only during amalgamation.
-Compression plugins consist of two separate Lua modules that are called during amalgamation and at runtime to undo the modifications made during amalgamation.
+Compression plugins consist of two separate Lua modules that are called during amalgamation and at runtime to undo the modifications made during amalgamation, respectively.
 Since transformation plugins don't have a reverse transformation step, they are expected to produce valid Lua code (or Lua binary code).
 They are used only on pure Lua files (modules or main script).
-Compression plugins on the other hand are used on both Lua files and on compiled C modules.
+Compression plugins on the other hand are used on both Lua files and compiled C modules.

 A transformation plugin (used with the command line option `-t
 <name>`) is implemented as a Lua module `amalg.<name>.transform`.
 The
-Lua module exports a function that takes a string (the input source), a boolean (whether the input source is in Lua source code format), and the original file path as arguments.
+module exports a function that takes a string (the input source), a boolean (whether the input source is in Lua source code format), and the original file path as arguments.
 It must return a string (the transformed input) and a boolean indicating whether the result is Lua source code.
+It is good practice to handle the case where the input is not in Lua source code format (but Lua binary code) by skipping the transformation in this case.

 A compression plugin (used with the command line option `-z <name>`) is implemented as two separate Lua modules `amalg.<name>.deflate` and